fbpx

 Prosecution Speed

-Talking about time, let’s take a look at our fifth indicator, “Prosecution speed,” which concisely is the average time taken for the issuance of a patent.
+Talking about time, let’s take a look at our fifth indicator “Prosecution speed” which, concisely is, the time taken on an average for the issuance of a patent.

-The prosecution speed analysis reveals that Ericsson and Qualcomm are neck-to-neck in terms of prosecution speed.
+A look at the prosecution speed analysis reveals that both Ericsson and Qualcomm are neck-to-neck in terms of prosecution speed.

-This means that, on average, it takes around the same amount of time for both these companies to issue patents.
-The interesting fact to note is that Ericsson, which lags behind in the race for several other indicators, took a leap and has been maintaining an upper edge in recent times.
+This means, that on an average, it takes around the same amount of time for issuance of patents by both these companies.
+The interesting fact to note is — Ericsson, which lags behind in the race for several other indicators, took a leap and has been maintaining an upper edge in recent times.

-So, let’s return to our question — Which company do you think is on the right track?
+So let’s get back to our question — Which company do you think is on the right track?

 The answer is indeed Qualcomm.
-Qualcomm surely outperformed in four of the five indicators.
-Ericsson, on the other hand, though it lags behind, has been showing signs of improvement.
+Out of 5 indicators, Qualcomm surely outperformed in 4 of them.
+Ericsson, on the other hand, though lags behind, has been showing signs of improvement.

 The question now is — What could Ericsson do to cross Qualcomm’s level of prosecution?